Chan7348/Chan7348/README.md

 ### I'm from Hong Kong Baptist University(Zhuhai)

-## I'm on my way to be a Blockchain engineer, a Web developer and a Robotics Scholar!!
+## I'm a Blockchain engineer, a Web developer and a Robotics Scholar!!

 - 🌱 I’m currently learning everything 🤣 Read one more book!
 - 👯 I’m looking to collaborate with other content creators